Minecraft Tutorials

 Use a JSON validator (such as our JSON Validator tool) to check your files before starting the server if you’re unsure.

 Open server.properties and check the level-name value.
-It must exactly match the name of your world folder inside /worlds/, including any spaces or capitalisation.
+It must exactly match the name of your world folder inside /worlds/, including any spaces or capitalization.

 # server.properties